Fringe Furry Machinist Identified as Suspect in Portland Mass Shooting

 “He’s been upset at so much,” Christenson said.

-In one log from a forum entitled “Free Fur All 2022 Unofficial Chat” where he suggests he likes “gore,” and posted a meme with the words, “Welcome to the killing fields,” Polybun appeared to praise the far-right Proud Boys.
+In one log from a forum entitled “Free Fur All 2022 Unofficial Chat” Polybun also appeared to praise the far-right Proud Boys.

 “If proud boys shot up somebodies [sic] car they probably deserved it,” he wrote.
 “Thus far they sadly haven’t shot up someones car, because good christ that needs to happen.”